hyweljohnllewellyn/hywelme/_posts/2016-09-18-free-office-365-email-service-for-multiple-domains-part-1-configure-dns-in-cloudflare-host.md

 ## Summary
 We have added the new domain2.com to Office 365 and configured the required DNS records for email in the CloudFlare DNS Host.
-In my next post I will describe how to configure Office 365 to use this additional domain for email.
+In [Part 2]({{site.baseurl}}/2016/09/19/free-office-365-email-service-for-secondary-multiple-domains-part-2-configure-exchange-shared-mailbox-for-additional-domain.html)) I will describe how to configure Office 365 to use this additional domain for email.